-The Risk Deskbook write-up forms the basis for this guide.
+The Risk Deskbook write-up forms the basis for this Guide.
 The goal of the Risk Management Guide is to provide acquisition professionals and program management offices with a reference for dealing with system acquisition risks.
 It has been designed as an aid in classroom instruction and as a reference for practical applications.

-This guide reflects the efforts of many people.
-Mr. Mark Schaeffer, Deputy Director, Systems Engineering, DTSE&E, who chaired the Risk Management Working Group and Mr. Mike Zsak, from the DTSE&E, Systems Engineering Support Office, were the driving force behind the risk management initiative.
-Paul McMahon and Bill Bahnmaier from the DSMC faculty and DSMC Press guided the composition of the Guide.
-Special recognition goes to the Institute for Defense Analyses team composed of Louis Simpleman, Ken Evans, Jim Lloyd, and Gerald Pike, who compiled the data and wrote major portions of the text.
+This Guide reflects the efforts of many people.
+Mr. Mark Schaeffer, Deputy Director, Systems Engineering, DTSE&E, who chaired the Risk Management Working Group and Mr. Mike Zsak and Mr. Tom Parry from the DTSE&E, Systems Engineering Support Office, were the driving force behind the risk management initiative.
+Mr. Paul McMahon and Mr. Bill Bahnmaier from the DSMC faculty and Mr. Greg Caruth, Ms. Debbie Gonzalez, SFC Frances Battle, USA, SSgt Gerald Gilchrist, Sr., USAF, from the DSMC Press guided the composition of the Guide.
+Special recognition goes to the Institute for Defense Analyses team composed of Mr. Louis Simpleman, Mr. Ken Evans, Mr. Jim Lloyd, and Mr. Gerald Pike, who compiled the data and wrote major portions of the text.